-Warriors that want to board an enemy Vehicle can do so in the Movement phase.
-Declare a Charge and move your Warrior so that they are in contact with the Vehicles Side or Rear.
-The Front cannot be Boarded.

-Passing an Initiative Test (roll equal or under the Warrior's Initiative characteristic on a D6) results in them jumping onboard.
-Similarly a Warrior may jump between Vehicles that are within 2" of each other by passing an Initiative Test.
-In either case failing the Initiative Test ends the Warrior's Movement immediately and they take a S3 Hit as they hit the ground where they attempted to Board.
+Warriors that want to board a moving vehicle (friend or foe) can do so if their movement brings them in contact with an edge.
+The edge cannot be the front and they may run to reach the vehicle.
+Passing an Initiative test (roll equal or under the warrior's Initiative characteristic on a D6) results in them jumping onboard.
+Similarly a warrior may jump between vehicles that are within 2" of each other by passing an Initiative test.
+In either case failing the Initiative test ends the warrior's movement immediately and they take a S3 hit as they hit the ground.

-If they made it onto the other Vehicle, move the Model there, if not it should be placed on the ground next to the Vehicle they attempted to board.
+If they made it onto the other vehicle move the model there, if not it should be placed on the ground next to the vehicle they attempted to board.

-If the Vehicle they boarded contains enemy Warriors (this includes Driver) then Hand-To-Hand Combat will be resolved in the Hand-To-Hand Combat Phase.
-The boarder may not shoot if opposition remains onboard (they may choose to ignore Down Warriors but otherwise Hand-To-Hand Combat happens).
-For the specifics on this see the Hand-To-Hand Combat Phase section.
+If the vehicle they boarded contains enemy warriors (this includes drivers) then hand-to-hand combat will be resolved in the relevant phase.
+The boarder may not shoot if opposition remains onboard (they may choose to ignore Down warriors but otherwise handto-hand combat happens).
+For the specifics on this see the hand-to-hand combat phase section.